-The standard list of side effects in the manufacturers information leaflets include motor problems such as Parkinson's syndrome, dyskinesias, dystonias (often expressed as pain), some of which can be permanent, a state of intense inner restlessness (akathisia), marked weight gain, sexual dysfunction, sedation, constipation, fainting, palpitations, sweating, tremulousness, headache, blurred vision, rashes, and many more.
+The standard list of side effects in the manufacturers information leaflets include motor problems such as Parkinson's syndrome, a range of abnormal motor movements (dyskinesias), and painful muscle cramping (dystonias), some of which can be permanent, a state of intense inner restlessness (akathisia), marked weight gain, sexual dysfunction, sedation, constipation, fainting, palpitations, sweating, tremulousness, headache, blurred vision, rashes, and many more.

-- Depending on the Drug, antipsychotics can also cause: - Dependence leading to significant withdrawal problems (up to 50%), - Anxiety or agitation severe in 20% of cases - Diabetes all antipsychotics can cause diabetes but some like olanzapine are more likely to do so. - Suicide up to 1 in 100 will engage in a suicidal act, and a large number will succeed. - Violence, aggression and irritability this affects an unknown number of people.
+Depending on the Drug, antipsychotics can also cause:

+- Dependence leading to significant withdrawal problems (up to 50%), - Anxiety or agitation severe in 20% of cases

-- Neuroleptic malignant syndrome a potentially lethal complication of treatment - Tardive dyskinesia probably as common in new as in old antipsychotics and likely to happen in children if they are put on antipsychotics - Demotivation antipsychotics are profoundly demotivating.
-They take the colour out of life and leave someone much less inclined to do anything.
-Doctors and other healthcare workers should try these drugs themselves and find out how difficult it is to do much while on them.
+- Diabetes all antipsychotics can cause diabetes but some like olanzapine are more likely to do so. - Suicide up to 1 in 100 will engage in a suicidal act, and a large number will succeed. - Violence, aggression and irritability this affects an unknown number of people. - Neuroleptic malignant syndrome a potentially lethal complication of treatment - Tardive dyskinesia probably as common in new as in old antipsychotics and likely to happen in children if they are put on antipsychotics - Demotivation antipsychotics are profoundly demotivating.
+They take the colour out of life and leave someone much less likely to do anything.
+Doctors and other healthcare workers should ideally try these drugs themselves and find out how difficult it is to do much while on them.